oaltawil/Create-IntuneCustomRole/README.md

 PowerShell script that creates a custom role - role definition - in Microsoft Intune.

-1. The script accepts two input file formats - a text file or a Csv file - that contain the list of allowed resource actions specified as resource_action, e.g. ManagedDevices_Read.
+1. The script requires a Csv file with two column headers: ResourceAction and Allowed (Yes/No).
+The list of allowed and not allowed resource actions must be specified as resource_action, e.g. ManagedDevices_Read.
-    - A simple text file with the list of allowed resource actions:

-        AndroidFota_Read

-        AndroidSync_Read

-    - A Csv file that contains two column headers: ResourceAction and Allowed (Yes/No):

         ResourceAction,Allowed